gpdowney/lightweightLSAT/docs/reason/flaws.md

 1. [Bad samples][4]
 1. [Bad comparisons][5]

+??? note "there are many other flaws"

+    There are dozens of other logical errors, some even have fancy Latin names.

+    If you notice another flaw commonly repeat on the LSAT *and* you don't intuitively spot that flaw, then you can memorize it, too.

+    But if the flaw isn't common, or you're able to see it easily, then why does it need a name?

-### Fresh Ideas in the Conclusion {#poptart}
+### Fresh ideas in the conclusion {#poptart}

-Charlatans love this move: They begin with obvious facts to make themselves seem commonsensical, then they leap to their grand, unsupported conclusions.
+Charlatans love to begin with obvious facts to make themselves seem commonsensical, then they leap to their grand, unsupported conclusions.

+!!! tip "Spot fresh ideas errors in the wild"

-To spot this error in the wild: Look for big or shiny words in the conclusion.
+    Look for big, shiny, or strong words in the conclusion.

-See if you can spot the *fresh ideas in the conclusion* of these three bad arguments:
+Spot the fresh ideas in each these three bad arguments:

-{% capture summary %}
-`We all want to be rich.
-So we need to shrink big government.`
+??? question "We all want to be rich.
+So we need to shrink big government."

-{% endcapture %}
-{% capture details %}
-Where did `big government` come from?
+    New ideas: Where did `big government` come from?
 Why is `shrink` the solution?
-{% endcapture %}
-{% include details.html %}

-{% capture summary %}
-`Only 5 employees voted yes.
-Therefore a majority opposed the measure.`
-{% endcapture %}
-{% capture details %}
-`5` is an absolute number. `Majority` is a relative number, so `Majority` is a new idea.
-{% endcapture %}
-{% include details.html %}

-{% capture summary %}
-`We all liked the movie trailer.
-So we must go see the movie right now.`
-{% endcapture %}
-{% capture details %}
-Woah, `right now`?
-That's very strong.
-So `right now` and `must` are suspect.
-{% endcapture %}
-{% include details.html %}

-### Conditional Errors {#conditionalerror}

-Conditional errors read the arrow backwards, or flip the direction of the arrow.

-To spot these errors in the wild: Look for conditional logic words (especially "only if").

-Consider this true conditional:

-    All squares are rectangles.

-It is legal to flip it and negate it; that gives us the contrapositive:

-    If it's not rectangle, then it can't be square.

-But it is illegal to just negate it:

-    If it's not a square, then it can't be a rectangle.

-And it is illegal to just flip it:

-    If it's a rectangle, it must be a square.

-> Note: the LSAT describes these two illegal moves as "confusing a necessary for a sufficient condition."

-### Association isn't Causation {#cause}

-Causation is not always an error.
-We know that smoking causes cancer.
-But causation is very hard to prove.
-Think of how long it took to prove that smoking causes cancer.

-To spot this error in the wild: Look for association words in the Facts and causation words (or active verbs) in the Conclusion.
+??? question "Only 5 employees voted yes.
+Therefore a majority opposed the measure."

+    New ideas: `5` is an absolute number. `majority` is a relative number, so `majority` is a new idea.

+??? question "We all liked the movie trailer.
+So we must go see the movie right now."

+    New ideas: Woah, `right now` and `must`?
+Those are much stronger words than `liked`.

+### Conditional errors {#conditional}

+!!! info "[If you aren't familiar with the basics of conditional logic, check out this page.][conditionals]"

+Conditional errors read the arrow backwards.

+The LSAT often describes conditional logic errors as "confusing a necessary for a sufficient condition."

+??? example "Example 1: :frog:"

+    All frogs are amphibians.
+Newts are amphibians, therefore newts are frogs.

+    Fact 1: `Frog --> Amphibian`

+    Fact 2: `Newt --> Amphibian`

+    Conclusion: `Newt --> Frog`

+    Error: Turning one of those arrows backwards to connect `Newt --> Amphibian --> Frog`

+??? example "Example 2: :red_square:"

+    True statement: All squares are rectangles.

+    True statement (contrapositive): If a shape is not rectangular, then it cannot be a square.

+    False statement (illegal reversal): All rectangles are squares.

+    False statement (illegal negation): This shape is not a square, so it cannot be a rectangle.

+!!! tip "Spot conditional errors in the wild"

+    If you see conditional logic words like "if" "all" "unless" and especially "only" in an ARGUE argument, there's a good chance it made a conditional error.

+### Association isn't causation {#cause}

+Legally and philosophically, it's hard to prove that something *caused* something else.

+!!! example "Consider how long it took to prove that smoking causes cancer."

+You've probably a pedantic person say "correlation isn't causation."
+What's that mean?

+"Correlation" simply means two things are associated.
+Things can be associated in *time* (one happens, then the other happens) or *space* (wherever we see the one thing, we also see that other thing).

+??? example "Correlation examples"

+    1: In cities where a larger percentage of cyclists wear helmets, more cyclists suffer brain injuries.

+    2: As student confidence increases, so does speed.

+    3: Corporate mergers are typically followed by an increase in the price of goods.

 Humans brains like the neatness of causation too much.
-We rush to conclude causation from association.
+We're wired to rush to conclude causation from association.

-    Whenever we see Ash at a party, we also see Bee.
-Obviously, we conclude, Ash has asked Bee out.
+!!! tip "Spot Causation in the wild"

+    Look for association words in the facts and causation words in the conclusion.

+    Association words: tends to, more/less likely; increases/decreases with; before/after.

+    Causation words: caused by; effected by; impacts; leads to; (or any active verb).

+Association is evidence in favor of causation, but it isn't enough to prove causation.
-This `obvious` is vulnerable to three objections:
+Association is vulnerable to 3 criticisms:

     1. random chance,
-2. a 3rd cause, and
+    2. a 3rd cause, or
     3. reversed causation.

+??? example "Example: why we can't conclude causation from correlation."

+    > Whenever we see Ash at a party, we also see Bee.
+Obviously, we can conclude that Ash has asked Bee out.

+    Three objections:

-1. `We haven't been invited to that many parties.
-Maybe someone else often spots Ash at parties without Bee, or Bee without Ash.`
+    1. We haven't been invited to that many parties.
+Maybe someone else often spots Ash at parties without Bee, or Bee without Ash.
-2. `Sia independently invites both Ash and Bee.`
+    2. Sia independently invites both Ash and Bee.
-3. `Bee asked out Ash.`
+    3. Bee asked out Ash.

 ### Bad Samples {#sample}

+!!! tip "Spot Sampling errors in the wild"

     To spot this error in the wild: look for studies and numbers.

-The more the LSAT describes a study, the more suspicious you should be.
-Unlike real life, if the LSAT says "Research shows that Dogs are smarter than Cats" that's a Fact you should accept.
+    The more the LSAT describes the methodology of a study, the more suspicious you should be.
+    If the LSAT says "Research shows...." that's probably just a fact you should accept.

 Bad samples are (1) small, (2) unrepresentative, and/or are studied with (3) suspect methods.

-Consider these three:

-1. `Observations of 30 Americans revealed that Americans rarely wear deodorant.`
-1. `Observations of 10,000 children revealed that people rarely wear deodorant.`
+??? question "Observations of 10,000 children revealed that people rarely wear deodorant."

+    `Children` might not act like adults.
+    Maybe children sweat less, so they have another reason for not wearing deodorant.

+    This study relies on an unrepresentative sample.

-1. `A telephone survey of 10,000 Americans revealed that Americans rarely wear deodorant.`
+??? question "A telephone survey of 10,000 Americans revealed that Americans rarely wear deodorant."

-{% capture summary %}
-What's the problem with each?
-{% endcapture %}
-{% capture details %}
+    The sample size is large and it's comparing Americans to Americans, so it's representative.

+    But maybe people lie on the phone?

+    This study relies on suspect methods.

+???
+Observations of 30 Americans revealed that Americans rarely wear deodorant.

-1. `30` people is too small a group to conclude anything about hundreds of millions of people.
+    `30` people is too small a group to conclude anything about millions of people.

-1. `Children` might not act like adults.
-Maybe they have another reason for not wearing deodorant.
-1. The sample seems OK, but maybe people lie on the phone.
-{% endcapture %}
-{% include details.html %}
+    This study relies on a too small sample.

 ### Bad Comparisons {#compare}

 The comparison error takes two forms:

-- These things are alike in one way, so they must be alike in another way.
+- *Same Same*: These things are alike in one way, so they must be alike in another way.
-- These things are different in one way, so they must be different in this other way.
+- *Different Different*: These things are different in one way, so they must be different in this other way.

-For example:
+!!! example

-    Elephants and Mice are both grey mammals.
+    *Same Same*: Elephants and Mice are both grey mammals.
 Elephants are large.
-So mice are also large.
+So mice must also be large.

-    This apple is red and sweet.
-That fruit is green and tart, so it is not an apple.
+    *Different Different*: That apple is red and sweet.
+But this fruit is green and tart, so this fruit must not be an apple.

 [1]: #poptart
-[2]: #conditionalerror
+[2]: #conditional
 [3]: #cause
 [4]: #sample
 [5]: #compare
+[conditionals]: conditionals.md